Bass Pro Shops 150 Series Rules

 a) One-day Tournaments: No off limits

-b) Two-day Championship: Off limits will begin at safe light on September 16 thru safe light on September 21, 2019, Official practice will be from safe light on September 21 thru 3PM CST September 26, 2019.
+b) Two-day Championship: Championship will be held October 30-31, 2020 on Wheeler Lake, Decatur AL. Off limits will begin at safe light on October 197 thru safe light on October 24, 2020, Official practice will be from safe light on October 25 thru 3PM CST October 29, 2020.

 ii.
 Practice/Assistance – During the official practice period, contestants may only pre-fish alone, with a member of his/her immediate family, another registered contestant of the tournament, a sponsor of American Bass Anglers or a member of American Bass Anglers staff.
 Contestants may not receive assistance from anyone other than another contestant for the purpose of locating or catching fish during competition days.
-Contestants are not allowed to practice after the start of the tournament briefings.
+Contestants are not allowed to practice after 3PM CST October 2, 2020.

 iv.
 Hole Sitting; During Tournament hours, the practice of “hole-sitting” is strictly prohibited in all events.
 Competitors may not follow non-competitor’s boats for the purpose of a non-competitor assisting in locating fish.